Skip to Content

 Common Construction Defects in Florida

-In the context of construction litigation, a construction defect refers to a flaw in the design, materials, or workmanship of a building or structure that causes it to fail to meet building code standards or the intended use.
-These defects can manifest in various ways and can be broadly categorized as patent or latent defects.
-While patent defects are readily observable problems, such as faulty electrical wiring or misaligned doors and windows, latent defects are hidden problems that may not be immediately apparent and can take years to discover.
+In the context of construction litigation, a construction defect refers to a flaw in the design, materials, or workmanship of a building or structure that causes it to fail to meet building code standards or intended use.
+Defects may present as patent or latent issues.
+Patent defects are obvious—think faulty wiring or misaligned windows—while latent defects, such as compromised foundations or moisture behind walls, may go unnoticed for years but can result in costly litigation down the line.

 Potential construction defects that can lead to litigation include: